 With the office closing, how can clients contact DCA if there are matters they need to follow up on/confirm?

-We have provided contact details for the Melbourne team on the:
+Contact details for the Melbourne team are available on the:

 - Deaf NT website